openedx/edx-documentation/en_us/install_operations/source/configuration/enable_certificates.rst

 Organizations and course teams can generate certificates for learners who pass a course.
 Learners can view, print, or share their certificates.

-For information about certificates, see :ref:`opencoursestaff:Setting Up Course Certificates` in *Building and Running an Open edX Course* or :ref:`openlearners:Print a Web Certificate` in the *Open edX Learner's Guide*.
+For information about certificates, see :ref:`opencoursestaff:Setting Up Certificates` in *Building and Running an Open edX Course* or :ref:`openlearners:Print a Web Certificate` in the *Open edX Learner's Guide*.